andrewt3000/generalEndPoint/README.md

 General Endpoint is a frameworks for quickly creating crud screens and reducing boilerplate.
 General Endpoint is designed for typical uses cases, not all queries.
 Create custom endpoints for more complicated database operations.
 It is only for quick prototyping or for production use in an environment where authenticated users are highly trusted.
 (See [Security](https://github.com/andrewt3000/generalEndPoint#security))
 General Endpoint is an api that accepts and returns json objects that implement sql crud commands with no programming.
 It uses a variation of Rest conventions.
-Internally GE uses a jql, code that turns json into sql statements.
+Internally GE uses a jql, which turns json into sql statements.

-### Naming conventions
+### Database Naming conventions
-General endpoint relies on 3 normalization conventions:
+General endpoint relies on 3 database normalization conventions:
 1. All tables must have an ID field that is primary key and autoincrements.
 2. FKs follow naming convention {tableName}ID.
 3. FK lookup tables have a "name" field for display.
 Use a computed column for names that are composites.

-### General EndPoint
+### General EndPoint Http Conventions
-GE HTTP conventions (similar to rest)
+GE http conventions are similar, but different from rest conventions.

 | HTTP | Url | Description | Returns
 | --- | --- | --- | --- |